GeyserMC/GeyserOptionalPack/developer_documentation.md

 #### Cracking

-Iron golems in Java edition experience "cracking" as health decreases.
+Iron golems in Java edition, experience "cracking" as their health decreases.
 Cracking overlays a texture that contains cracks on the base iron golem texture.
 This occurs in four ranges, in which health values of 100-76 experience no cracking, 75-51 experience low cracking, 50-26 experience medium cracking, and 25-1 experience high cracking.
 Using this material, a render controller can be utilized to select textures defined in the entity definition file from an array.

 #### Materials